dmaulikr/Maze4Daze/README.md

 ## Bugs

-- The OctoPrint IP address is hard-coded.
-I'm investigating using octopi.local for bonjour-compatible networks.
 - The OctoPrint API key is hard-coded.
 Although I wrote code for the OctoPrint handshake to obtain a session key, I have been unable to get it to work so far.
 (It seems to be an internal OctoPrint server error.)
   * The handshake code expects a file called maze_rsa.privKey.
 I have omitted it from the repository.